nomicness/a-whole-new-world/laws.md

 **305.** No player may be a judge in a dispute in which they are involved.

 **306.** PARSING PROPOSALS: A rule-change proposal must be submitted as a PR to the repository with a title which begins with only the numerical ordinal of the proposed rule.
 No other characters may preceed this number, and the number may not be written in word form.

+**309.** OF WAR AND SPOILS: Any Active Player with a positive point vaule may declare War on any other Active Player with a positive point value at any time.
+Once War has been declared, there is a Call To Arms for a period of one (1) Business Day.
+During the Call To Arms, the player declaring war (Attacker) may request Allies to assist in the attack.
+Also during the Call To Arms, Active Players may become an Ally of the player on which war was declared (Defender).
+Active Players who wish to become an Ally to the Attacker or Defender, must publicly announce their alliance.
+A player may not be an Ally of both the attacker and defender.

+Once the Call To Arms has expired, Battle begins:

+The Attacker and all Allies of the Attacker roll a number of six (6) sided dice equal to their total number of points devided by ten (10) rounded to the nearest whole number.
+Count the total number of dice which rolled higher than four (4).
+This is considered the Attack Strength.

+The Defender and all Allies of the Defender roll a number of six (6) sided dice equal to their total number of points devided by ten (10) rounded to the nearset whole number.
+Count the total number of dice which rolled higher than four (4).
+This is considered the Defense Strength.

+The side whose Strength is lower is considered the loser of the Battle.

+Take the larger Strength and subtract the smaller Strength.
+This is the Battle Impact.

+Multiply the Battle Impact by ten (10) and divide by the number of Players on the losing side of the Battle, rounded to the nearest whole number.
+This is the Battle Cost.
+Subtract a number of points equal to the Battle Cost from each Player on the losing side of the Battle from their point value permenently.

+If any Player's point value is reduced to zero (0) or below, they are removed from War.

+If either the Attacker or Defender is removed from War, the War has ended and the Victor is the remaining Attacker or Defender.

+Battles continue until either the Attacker or Defender's point vaule is reduced to zero (0) or below, or either the Attacker or Defender Surrender.

+When a Player Surrenders, the opposing Player is considered the Victor.
+The Loser then gives the Victor half of their remaining point balance rounded to the nearest whole number.
+This is considered the Spoils Of War.

+The Victor may distribute any of the Spoils to their Allies in any manner.